vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/open-dataset.png)

-   Find the "LATITUDE" column, and chance "Treat As" to **Attribute**.
+   Find the "LATITUDE" column, and change "Treat As" to **Attribute**.

    ![pic2](images/latitude.png)